ICT policy officer

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

-Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
-Identifies, evaluates and recommends options, implementing if required.
-Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
-Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.
+Consultancy | CNSL | 5 | Takes full responsibility for understanding client requirements including data collection, analysis and resolving issues.
+Manages the scope and delivery of consultancy engagements to meet agreed objectives.
+Identifies, evaluates and recommends options.
+Collaborates with, and facilitates, stakeholder groups, as part of formal or informal consultancy agreements.
+Seeks to fully address client needs and implements solutions if required.
+Enhances the capabilities and effectiveness of clients by ensuring proposed solutions are fully understood and appropriately exploited. |

-Identifies the communications and relationship needs of stakeholder groups.
+Stakeholder relationship management | RLMT | 5 | Identifies the communications and relationship needs of stakeholder groups.
 Translates communications/stakeholder engagement strategies into specific activities and deliverables.
-Facilitates open communication and discussion between stakeholders, acting as a single point of contact by developing, maintaining and working to stakeholder engagement strategies and plans.
+Facilitates open communication and discussion between stakeholders.
+Acts as a single point of contact by developing, maintaining and working to stakeholder engagement strategies and plans.
 Provides informed feedback to assess and promote understanding.
-Facilitates business decision-making processes.
-Captures and disseminates technical and business information.
+Facilitates business decision-making processes. |

 Leadership skills